angular-data-grid/angular-data-grid.github.io/README.md

 ```

 ### Custom Filters
-If you need use some custom filters (f.e. filter by first letter), add `filter-by` to specify property name, which you want filtering and add `ng-model` property.
+If you need to use some custom filters (e.g. filter by first letter), add `filter-by` to specify property name, which you want filtering and add `ng-model` property.
 Then create in `gridOptions.customFilters` variable named as `ng-model` with filtering function.
 Filtering function accepts items, value, predicate arguments and returns filtered array.

 ```javascript